Fine-grained MoE Load Balancing with Linear Programming: Token Scheduling

 We consider two candidate locations for the scheduler: \emph{centralized} on one device or \emph{distributed} across all devices.
 A centralized scheduler needs to gather load information from all devices, perform the scheduling, and scatter the results.
-Alternatively, distributed schedulers require all devices to perform an all-gather operation to collect global load information and execute the scheduling algorithm independently.
+Alternatively, distributed schedulers require all devices to perform an all-gather operation to collect global load information and execute the scheduling algorithm independently. \footnote{The distributed scheduling approach maintains consistency because \epname's scheduling algorithm is deterministic. }

 We choose the distributed approach for better scalability because it requires only one communication operation compared to two operations in the centralized approach.
 Since the load information is small, the primary performance factor is latency rather than throughput, making fewer communication operations advantageous.